awsdocs/aws-dynamodb-encryption-docs/doc_source/java-examples.md

 ## Using the DynamoDBMapper<a name="java-example-dynamodb-mapper"></a>

 The following example shows you how to use the DynamoDB mapper helper class with the [Direct KMS Provider](direct-kms-provider.md)\.
-The Direct KMS Provider generates and protects its cryptographic materials under an AWS Key Management Service \(AWS KMS\) [customer master key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys) \(CMK\) that you specify\.
+The Direct KMS Provider generates and protects its cryptographic materials under an [AWS KMS key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys) in AWS Key Management Service \(AWS KMS\) that you specify\.

 You can use any compatible [cryptographic materials provider](concepts.md#concept-material-provider) \(CMP\) with the `DynamoDBMapper`, and you can use the Direct KMS Provider with the lower\-level `DynamoDBEncryptor`\.

 **See the complete code sample**: [AwsKmsEncryptedObject\.java](https://github.com/aws/aws-dynamodb-encryption-java/blob/master/examples/src/main/java/com/amazonaws/examples/AwsKmsEncryptedObject.java)

 Step 1: Create the Direct KMS Provider
 Create an instance of the AWS KMS client with the specified region\.
-Then, use the client instance to create an instance of the Direct KMS Provider with your preferred CMK\.
+Then, use the client instance to create an instance of the Direct KMS Provider with your preferred AWS KMS key\.
-This example uses the Amazon Resource Name \(ARN\) to identify the CMK, but you can use [any valid CMK identifier](https://docs.aws.amazon.com/kms/latest/developerguide/viewing-keys.html#find-cmk-id-arn)\.
+This example uses the Amazon Resource Name \(ARN\) to identify the AWS KMS key, but you can use [any valid key identifier](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#key-id)\.

 ```
-final String cmkArn = 'arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab'
+final String keyArn = 'arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab'
 final String region = 'us-west-2'

 final AWSKMS kms = AWSKMSClientBuilder.standard().withRegion(region).build();
-final DirectKmsMaterialProvider cmp = new DirectKmsMaterialProvider(kms, cmkArn);
+final DirectKmsMaterialProvider cmp = new DirectKmsMaterialProvider(kms, keyArn);
 ```

 Step 2: Create the DynamoDB Encryptor and DynamoDBMapper